Virgin Trains (open-access operator)

-Virgin Trains is a prospective open-access operator proposing to operate services on the West Coast Main Line between London, Birmingham, Liverpool, Rochdale and Glasgow, as well as on the High Speed 1 between London, the Kent, and Paris, Brussels, and Amsterdam via the Channel Tunnel.
+Virgin Trains is a prospective open-access operator proposing to operate services on the West Coast Main Line between London, Birmingham, Liverpool, Rochdale and Glasgow, as well as on the High Speed 1 between London, Kent, and Paris, Brussels, and Amsterdam via the Channel Tunnel.

 Background

 In March 1997 as part of the privatisation of British Rail, the Virgin Rail Group commenced operating the InterCity West Coast franchise on the West Coast Main Line (WCML) from London Euston to destinations including Birmingham, Manchester, Liverpool and Glasgow.
 Virgin also took over the CrossCountry franchise that operated across the United Kingdom including services on the WCML from Birmingham to Manchester, Liverpool, Glasgow and Edinburgh.

 In November 2007, the CrossCountry franchise was taken over by Arriva CrossCountry after being retendered.
 As part of a restructure of the franchise map by the Department for Transport, in December 2007 the CrossCountry services that operated to Glasgow and Edinburgh via the WCML were transferred to the InterCity West Coast franchise.

 In December 2019, the West Coast franchise was taken over by Avanti West Coast after being retendered.